J. Neil Alexander: Background

 Alexander was born in 1954 in Winston-Salem, North Carolina.
 In 1976 he married Lynn Tesh Alexander, a pediatric nurse practitioner.
 They are the parents of three adult children, John, Kelly, and Mary Catherine and grandparents of three grandsons and a granddaughter.

 He graduated from Moravian College in 1976 with a B.A. degree in Music.
 In 1979, he obtained a M.Mus. degree from the University of South Carolina.
 In 1980, Alexander earned a M.Div. degree from the Lutheran Theological Southern Seminary, and was ordained by the North Carolina Synod of the Lutheran Church in America, first pastoring Faith Lutheran Church in Murray Hill, New Jersey.

 From 1984 to 1987, Alexander taught Liturgics and Spirituality and was Dean of Keffer Memorial Chapel at Waterloo Lutheran Seminary in Ontario, Canada.
 In 1987, he joined the faculty at The General Theological Seminary in New York City as Assistant Professor of Preaching and Director of the Chapel, later teaching liturgics as well.
 He was ordained as a deacon and then priest in the Episcopal Church in 1988 by New Jersey Bishop Mellick Belshaw.
 He received a Th.D. degree from The General Seminary in Liturgics in 1993, where he became the Trinity Church Professor of Liturgics and Preaching.
 While at General, he served in a variety of parish settings in the metropolitan New York area.
 In 1997, he was named the Norma and Olin Mills Professor of Divinity at the School of Theology at the University of the South in Sewanee, Tennessee where he taught both liturgics and homiletics.

 Alexander was elected and ordained bishop of Atlanta in 2001, and was nominated for Presiding Bishop of the Episcopal Church in 2006.
 The Rt.
 Rev. Katharine Jefferts-Schori was elected, the first woman to hold the position.
 As the bishop of an owning diocese of the University of the South, he served as chancellor from 2009 to 2012.

 On February 8, 2011, Alexander announced that he would step down as bishop of Atlanta in the fall of 2012 after the election of his successor.
 In 2012, he returned to the University of the South, as Dean of the School of Theology, Professor of Liturgy, and Charles Todd Quintard Professor of Theology.
 In November 2019 it was announced that he would step down as Dean in August 2020, but continue as Professor of Liturgy and Quintard Professor.

 He has also taught at Candler School of Theology, Drew University, and Yale Divinity School.
+He was created a Companion of the Roll of Honour of the Memorial of Merit of King Charles the Martyr in 2019.